I didn't even know about this David Brooks piece because it's in the New York Times and I do not read the New York Times.

 A respect for hierarchy, meaning you must respect the establishment in the various levels, and you must understand where you are on the ladder.

-And that's gonna be at the bottom.
+And that's going to be at the bottom.

 Traditional conservatism requires respect for precedence, balance, and order, which means don't make the Democrats mad.

-And a tone of voice that is prudent, measured and responsible.
+And a tone of voice that is prudent, measured, and responsible.

 Well, that obviously disqualifies me.